R3Conclave/conclave-core-sdk/README.md

 > In this way you will be using the container as a `root` user.
 >
 ### Debug mode
-As part of the build, Conclave SDK uses a modified version of [Intel SGX SDK](https://github.com/intel/linux-sgx), together with other C/C++ code.
+As part of the build, Conclave uses a modified version of the [Intel SGX SDK](https://github.com/intel/linux-sgx), together with other C/C++ code.
 By default, this code is built in `Release` mode.
 If you need to debug C/C++ code you need to set the `Debug` mode by adding `-PnativeDebug` to the parameters. e.g.